syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.shape `enum`
 {:#members:nodes-shape}

 Sets the shape of the node.
 It depends upon the type of node.
-See <a href="global.html#shapes">Shapes</a>

 #### Default Value

-* "rectangle"
+* ej.datavisualization.Diagram.BasicShapes.Rectangle

 #### Example